ICJIA/icjia-accessibility-portal/content/faqs.md

    - **Android:** TalkBack (built-in)
    - Content must be properly labeled and navigable

-2. **Touch target size** — Interactive elements must be at least 44x44 points (iOS) or 48x48 density-independent pixels (Android) to accommodate users with motor disabilities
+2. **Touch target size** — While WCAG 2.1 AA doesn't mandate specific sizes, platform guidelines recommend at least 44x44 points (iOS) or 48x48 density-independent pixels (Android) for usability.
+This is considered essential best practice for users with motor disabilities.

 3. **Color contrast** — Same 4.5:1 ratio for normal text, 3:1 for large text as web content